scriptedvestige/daily_briefing/README.md

 This version of the project has been sanitized for obvious reasons, you'll need to do some configuration if you'd like to run this yourself.

+Error handling and logging of errors is handled by the decorator function in the run_briefing.py orchestrator.

 There is still some polishing to be done, that will come in time.
-(Error handling, logging, whatever else comes to mind down the road.)

 [Configurations](#configurations) |
 [Templates](#templates) |